Top-down parsing with Earley

 chart[position].add(new_entry)

-def _scan(self, chart: EarleyChart, entry: EarleyChartEntry, position: int):
+def _scan(self, chart: EarleyChart, entry: EarleyChartEntry, position: int) -> None:

-Scan operation: advance the dot by matching the next terminal
+"""Advance the dot by matching the next terminal in the input.

 Parameters